rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 ### K3s Kubernetes

-These CPU and memory requirements apply to each host in a [K3s Kubernetes cluster where the Rancher server is installed.](install-upgrade-on-a-kubernetes-cluster.md)
+Minimum CPU and memory requirements for each individual node in the [Kubernetes cluster Rancher is installed in](install-upgrade-on-a-kubernetes-cluster.md) are listed in the table below.

+Please note that a highly available setup with at least 3 nodes is required for all production usages.

 | Deployment Size | Clusters   | Nodes        | vCPUs  | RAM      | Database Size             |
 | --------------- | ---------- | ------------ | -------| ---------| ------------------------- |